Large Language Model Sourcing: A Survey: Sourcing from Models

-In summary, white-box posterior approaches capitalize on intrinsic likelihood and representation signals to separate human from machine text with fine granularity.
+In summary, white box posterior approaches capitalize on intrinsic likelihood and representation signals to separate human from machine text with fine granularity.
 This line of work advances reliable attribution by turning model internals into stable, verifiable evidence.